mackenzie hodgson logo cog

 “Choosing my favourite Honda was always going to be a difficult task as I’ve got at least 10 that instantly spring to mind.
 As a teenager, I fantasised about owning any of the four-cylinder models that were arriving from Japan at the time.
 To this day I still love the CB750 and CB500 or the super cute CB400 four.

-"I own the technical marvel that is the NR750 and I’ve had the privilege of racing full factory NSR500s in Grands Prix for two full seasons.
+"I own the technical marvel that is the NR750, and I’ve had the privilege of racing full factory NSR500s in Grand Prix racing for two full seasons.
 Their CRF motocrossers are awesome and I’m currently searching for the lovely but rare FTR 230 Flat Tracker that I once trained on in California.
 Amazing bikes I’m sure you’ll agree, but I’ve narrowed things down to two machines at opposite ends of the spectrum when it comes to price and performance.

 “The humble C90 is really special for me as it was the first bike I owned that didn’t need pedal power.
 This was my introduction to biking, and I became hooked from that moment on.
 Forty Scottish pounds bought me freedom, fun and a ridiculously reliable motorcycle that would never let me down.
 And the fact that over 100 million Honda Cubs have now been sold since 1958 speaks for itself.